BYU-PRISM/GEKKO/docs/support.rst

 Questions
 ---------

 Further clarification regarding GEKKO, please visit `Stack Overflow <https://stackoverflow.com/questions/tagged/gekko>`_ with questions tagged `gekko` for human-generated questions and answers.
 Generative AI is built into Gekko with the `support` module.
 Queries are sent to a web service and a text response is returned.
 The web service searches a list of hundreds of related `Gekko questions and answers <https://github.com/BYU-PRISM/GEKKO/blob/master/docs/llm/train.jsonl>`_ to add question context and receive a more relevant answer.
-User questions are not stored for LLM training.
-The Gekko AI Assistant web service may be unavailable or slow down during periods of high use.
-Advanced Process Solutions, LLC (APS) is not responsible in any way for the accuracy, completeness, performance, timeliness, reliability, content, upgrades, or availability of any information and/or software received by you as a result of your use of the service.
-See APS `terms and conditions <https://apmonitor.com/wiki/index.php/Main/TermsConditions>`_.

 ::